 Despite the lack of financial sense, we were still in good standing prior to the Lehman bros crisis.

 And Lehman was the first time I have to go through an economic downturn during the time of running of business.

 When our bigger competitions started their layoffs, I thought they are over-reacting.
 Without having seen how catastrophic downturns were, I simply couldn’t comprehend.

 The company performance dipped and went on for the next 6 months.
 It was too much to bear as we are just burning and not building.

 That led me to layoff employees for the very first time.
 It was tough to do so but it would have worst if we had continued to push on foolishly

 This is one of the hardest blog post I have written as it force me to go back and revisit the painful memories.

 But I felt it is important to share this so other aspiring and current entrepreneurs can learn from my mistakes and won’t repeat them.

 I hope this has been useful.

 Question: What are the business failures you’ve been through?
-You can leave a comment by clicking here.
+You can leave a comment below.